 Sharp Medium-Duty Commercial Microwave Oven

-Best Value: This Sharp medium-duty commercial microwave oven delivers the best value because of its price and durability.
 At 1.0 cu.
-Ft. it has enough space for most use cases.
+Ft. the Sharp medium-duty microwave has enough space for most use cases.
 And 1000W is enough power to cook most things.

 But as a medium-duty commercial oven, it will keep working much longer than regular consumer microwave ovens.
 It has a very simple operation with a dial to cook and warm up foods.

 This stainless-steel oven is 21 x 16 x 12 inches and weighs 37 pounds.

 SAMSUNG Large Capacity Countertop Microwave Oven

 The microwave oven from Samsung has a sensor cook element to automatically adjusts the cooking temperature with its 950W.
 It has a variety of cooking presets with a triple distribution system to heat food evenly and thoroughly.